smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

       GetSystemCapability still allows requesting window capabilities of all windows.
       After registration, only windows with capabilities changed will be included.
 Following cases will cause only affected windows to be included:
       1. App creates a new window.
 After the window is created, a system capability notification will be sent related only to the created window.
-      2. App sets a new layout to the window.
-The new layout changes window capabilties.
+      2. App sets a new template to the window.
+The new template changes window capabilties.
 The notification will reflect those changes to the single window.
     </description>
   </param>
 </struct>